ecs-hk/ebs-fushu/README.md

 ## Caveat

-Depending on your use case, the [AWS Data Lifecycle Manager](Amazon Data Lifecycle Manager for EBS Snapshots) service may be an alternative to `ebs-fushu` and similar custom-written apps.
+Depending on your use case, the [Amazon Data Lifecycle Manager for EBS Snapshots](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html) service may be an alternative to `ebs-fushu` and similar custom-written apps.